AJ84074/FantasyWargaming/notes.md

 * Atlantean

 Platinum blonde, lily white skin, petite nose, pearl white teeth, and vibrant bright blue eyes.
-She wears an Atlantean style silk top, pants, coat, and headdress with a veil all in white.
+She wears an Atlantean style silk top, pants, coat, gloves, and headdress with a veil all in a cream color.

 ## Ger Root